Singleton House is an old-fashioned place with a touch of whimsy, now celebrating 30+ seasons.

 Barb, Eureka's oldest operating innkeeper, delights in pampering guests with Ozark hospitality

 and local historical information.
+We will

 be happy to make your reservations for the Dinner Train, Passion